FAIRplus/the-fair-cookbook/content/recipes/findability/zenodo-deposition.md

 ### What is Zenodo?

-Zenodo is a repository developed by [CERN](https://home.cern/), under the [OpenAire](https://www.openaire.eu/) program which focus is on **open data**.
+Zenodo is a repository developed by [CERN](https://home.cern/), under the [OpenAire](https://www.openaire.eu/) program the focus of which is on **open data**.
 It was commissioned by the EC to support their nascent Open Data policy by providing a catch-all repository for EC funded research.
 This of particular relevance for all projects funded under the `Innovative Medicine Initiative (IMI)`.

 ### Why use Zenodo?